Is It Safe to Store Passwords on Google Drive? (4 Tips)

 A dedicated password manager like Trustworthy offers better protection from local attacks and all the risks of storing your passwords on Google Drive.

-Things To Consider When Choosing To Store Passwords on Google Drive
+Things to Consider When Choosing to Store Passwords on Google Drive

 If you want to store your passwords on Google Drive despite the recommendation not to, I completely understand.
 Google Drive offers a level of convenience that can’t be beaten.
 For this reason, here are 4 tips for keeping your passwords as safe as possible on Google Drive.